 Outsourcing Examples of Major Companies

 Several major companies prefer to set up a dedicated offshore development centers.
+Many of these companies choose service providers or an outsourcing provider to deliver the same services at a lower cost through offshore teams.
 This allows them to enhance their productivity and workforce.
 Check out these examples where companies got success with offshore teams:

 Slack: